Uchū Majin Daikengo

-Daikengo (宇宙魔神ダイケンゴー, Uchū Majin Daikengō) is a Japanese mecha anime television series.
-Produced by Tori Pro, Toei Agency, and Green Box.
+Daikengo (宇宙魔神ダイケンゴー, Uchū Majin Daikengō) is a Japanese mecha anime television series produced by Tori Pro.
 It consisted of 26 episodes from July 27, 1978, to February 15, 1979, and broadcast from TV Asahi.

 Plot summary

 Space Guardian Daikengo flies through space to re-establish galactic peace.
 On-board is prince Ryger, who ran away from his planet Emperius to defeat the menace out of his reign borders, in order to save his people.
 Cleo, the corrupted prime minister's daughter, helps him along with two nice little robots, Anike and Otoke.
 They fight evil Lady Baracross, leading invasion forces, with her assistant Roboleon, wearing a Napoleon-style hat.
 Daikengo is the first robot with scuttles on his mouth.
 When he opens them, his vampire-style teeth are shown and he can spit fire.

 Overview

 The show was the first and last work produced by Tori Pro which was launched by Jinzo Toriumi, who left Tatsunoko Productions.
 It was planned and produced by Satoshi Suyama and Akiyoshi Sakai who left the company at the same time.
 It is a robot anime that depicts the story of the main characters who are active in the universe.
 Mitsuko Horie, a singer who has sung many anime songs, made her voice acting debut here, and Bin Shimada would also debut here.

 Sometimes it is said that "the stage is set on a star other than Earth" (although there are multiple episodes set on Earth), and the fashion of the characters is based on the Western European style of the Middle Ages, but mixed gender design (Prince Liger's costume has a hem that extends app the way down like a woman's skirt), and it has a different ethnic feel from Earth.
 There are also settings that have not been seen in robot animation so far, such as the "belt sword" taken out from the buckle of the belt and the original stone statue of Daikengo itself.

 The show was broadcast at Asahi Broadcasting Corporation between July 27, 1978, and February 15, 1979.

 Toei Channel re-broadcast the show between September 22 and December 15, 2008.